General information

 The check-in process is a simple challenge-response protocol between the Device (issuer of the challenge message) and the Backend (issuer of the response message).
 The idea for this process is as follows:

-• it is possible to implement Remote Management;
+• It is possible to implement Remote Management.

-• the process was designed with privacy-focused
+• The process was designed with privacy in mind.

 Example check check-in challenge string (after decoded):